Muslims-code/salat/README.md

 ## Installation

-To use this package, add `salat` as a dependency in your project's terminal:
+To install this package :

 ```bash
 dart pub add salat